-Students who graduate with a grade point average (GPA) of 3.900 or higher are listed as graduating with HIGHEST HONORS.
-Those with a GPA of 3.750 to 3.899 inclusive are designated as graduating with HIGH HONORS, and those with a GPA of 3.500 to 3.749 inclusive are designated as graduating with HONORS.
+Students graduate with Honors in the three categories based on the student's grade point average (GPA)

+HIGHEST HONORS students with a GPA of 3.900 or higher

+HIGH HONORS students with a GPA of 3.750 to 3.899 inclusive.

+HONORS students with a GPA of 3.500 to 3.749 inclusive.

 A student must have completed at least two full semesters at HHS to qualify for honor graduation.
 In determining honor graduates, all regular academic courses are considered.
-Grades in music and driver education are excluded.
+Grades in driver education are excluded.
 GPA is computed at the end of the 7th semester to determine candidates for honor graduate status.
 The GPA is recomputed at the end of the 8th semester to confirm honor status and final class rank.
 Students who qualify to graduate with HIGHEST HONORS, HIGH HONORS, or HONORS after the 8th semester will be recognized at graduation.